 Make sure the JetBrains Chrome Extension is installed in your Chrome browser.

-The extension is installed when you first initiate a debugging session and follow the dedicated link provided by WebStorm.
+The extension is installed when you first initiate a debugging session and follow the dedicated link provided by PyCharm.
 For details, see Using JetBrains Chrome Extension and http://confluence.jetbrains.com/display/WI/How+to+install+Chrome+extension.

-- Make sure the LiveEdit plugin is enabled.
-The plugin is bundled with WebStorm and activated by default.
-If the plugin is not activated, enable it on the Plugins page of the Settings / Preferences Dialog as described in Enabling and Disabling Plugins.
+- Make sure the LiveEdit repository plugin is installed and enabled.
+The plugin is not bundled with PyCharm, but it can be installed from the JetBrains plugin repository as described in Installing, Updating and Uninstalling Repository Plugins and Enabling and Disabling Plugins.